 Here are examples of School of Education admission requirements.
 Enquire for further details.

-To study for a Bachelor of Education at the University of New England you need: at least three Band 5 and/or E3 HSC results, including one in English OR a completed year of higher education in a non-Education discipline OR a completed NESA-approved alternative pathway.
+You need at least three Band 5 and/or E3 HSC results, including one in English OR a completed year of higher education in a non-Education discipline OR a completed NESA-approved alternative pathway.

 ATAR adjustment factors are available for some applicants related to educational disadvantage, study region, subjects passed, and work and life experience.
 TAFE qualifications may also be used to meet entry requirements.